E-2 Investor Visas: Options and Strategies

 Newcorp must project a plan for hiring people in the future.

-E-2 visas are issued for up to 5 years and can be renewed.
-(Typically, investors startup companies receive a shorter initial period, like 3 years.
-Visa duration can even be less for citizen of countries subject to visa reciprocity rules)
+E-2 Visas are issued for up to 5 years and can be renewed.
+(Typically, investors in startup companies receive a shorter initial period, like 3 years.
+Visa duration can even be less for citizen of countries subject to visa reciprocity rules.)

-The E-2 visa process is complicated.
-You need an experienced lawyer to establish and document a compelling narrative of your US company’s past, its current operations and its future promise.
+The E-2 Visa process is complicated.
+You need an experienced lawyer to establish and document a compelling narrative of your U.S. company’s past, its current operations and its future promise.
 We invite you to discuss your options with our team.